chingu-voyages/soloproject-tier1-chingu-trivia-po/README.md

 ## Instructions

 General instructions for all Pre-Work Projects can also be found in the Chingu Voyage Handbook (URL posted in the `#read-me-first` channel on Discord).
+You can also find more information about the User Stories [here](https://docs.chingu.io/projres/agile101#building-the-backlog)

 #### Requirements